Rohitkk432/Music-App-React/README.md

 <br />

 **Shlok Sinha** -<br>
-1.made music player section,playlist ,liked using HTML,CSS.<br />
+1. Made music player section, Playlist, Liked, Nav-bar using HTML,CSS.<br />
+2. Added the functionality to arrow keys (only) in music players and hamburger menu in nav-bar using Js.<br />
 <br />

 **Naman Ajay Markhedkar** <br />